 A long time ago, high school-ers were forcibly bussed from a small, idyllic area to an old facility in a neighboring city.
 The result of desegregation?
 No!
 The lack of a high school to call their own.
 The areas known as Orinda, Moraga, Canyon and Rheem had no high school.
 But the 50's were a time of building and the first graduating class, 1959, set the standards both in track and field and in academics.
 By 1970 those standards were completely in the dustbin, but the area did have two high schools, Miramonte and Campolindo, one good drive-in, one bowling alley, two movie theaters and the memory of a reasonable drag strip.

-For the purposes of the party in May, 2016, all persons who attended Miramonte or Campolindo High Schools*** and were in (or should have been in) the graduating classes between 1959 and 1975 or maybe '76 (we don't know exactly) are included as:
+For the purposes of the party in September 2020, all persons who attended Miramonte or Campolindo High Schools*** and were in (or should have been in) the graduating classes between 1959 and 1975 or maybe '76 (we 're really too old to care) are included as:

 You did not have to graduate from Miramonte or Campolinda, you just had to feel like you belonged there.
 The actual Post Office Address of any person attending one of the high schools is not considered for inclusion as and Orinda person.
 A person may have actually resided in Canyon, the unincorporated environs of Bollinger Canyon, the care takers houses for the Upper or Lower San Pablo Reservoirs, Oakland or Berkeley.

 However, Persons who resided in Lafayette may have to apply to the party committee for inclusion as an "Orinda People".
 No member or past member of the Bulls Car Club of Lafayette may be included as an "Orinda Person".
 Forms for application will soon be available at the Orinda Post Office located in the Cross Roads, right across the street from Loards Ice Cream and the Pet Shop.

 but is content to continue it's disrespect for residents of Lafayette.